ethanzhrepo/eth-cli-vault/README_cn.md

-./eth-cli copy --from google --to /path/to/local/backup.json --name myWallet ./eth-cli copy --from google --to dropbox --name myWallet ./eth-cli copy --from google --to box --name myWallet ./eth-cli copy --from /path/to/wallet.json --to google
+./eth-cli copy --from google --to /path/to/local/backup.json --name myWallet ./eth-cli copy --from google --to dropbox --name myWallet ./eth-cli copy --from google --to box --name myWallet ./eth-cli copy --from google --to keychain --name myWallet  # 复制到密钥链（仅macOS系统） ./eth-cli copy --from /path/to/wallet.json --to google
 ```